opencv/opencv/doc/tutorials/tutorials.markdown

 -   @subpage tutorial_table_of_content_introduction

-    You will learn how to setup OpenCV on your computer!
+    You will learn how to setup OpenCV on your computer

 -   @subpage tutorial_table_of_content_core